Your cat probably has a life expectancy of twelve to 18 years. That’s a pretty long time, but it’s not nearly enough.

 4. Visit Your Veterinarian

 Find a good vet.
-Not all vets good, but they aren’t all bad, either.
-Ask your friends and family, and check online reviews to find one of the good ones.
+Ask your friends and family for recommendations, and check online reviews to find one of the good ones.

 Make sure your cat is vaccinated, but don’t over vaccinate your cat.
 If you suspect illness, be sure to get a diagnosis from your vet so you can treat the issue.